-The heart is a muscle.
+Your heart is a muscle.
 It gets oxygen from the blood sent through the coronary arteries.
-Coronary artery disease (CAD) occurs when fatty material (plaque) builds up within your artery walls.
-This buildup reduces blood flow to your heart.
-As a result, your heart can’t get enough oxygen.
-This causes the chest pain of angina.
-Other symptoms may also be symptoms of angina.
-These include lightheadedness, shortness of breath, nausea, belly (abdominal) pain, or unexplained sweating.
+Coronary artery disease (CAD) occurs when fatty material (plaque ) builds up within your artery walls.
+Plaque irritates and inflames the artery wall.
+The buildup of plaque can reduce blood flow to your heart.
+This reduces the amount of oxygen your heart gets.
+The lower amount of oxygen can cause the chest pain of angina.
+Other symptoms of angina include lightheadedness, shortness of breath, nausea, abdominal pain, or unexplained sweating.

 Stable angina.
 This type of angina occurs most often during exercise or times of stress.
+Stable means that this type of angina is consistent and predictable.
 Stable angina goes away when you rest or take nitroglycerin.
-This is a medicine that helps increase blood flow through your arteries.
+This is a medicine that allows the heart muscle to relax.
+It helps increase blood flow through your arteries.

 Unstable angina.
-This type of angina is caused when a piece of plaque breaks open or breaks off.
-A blood clot can form at the site of the break.
-This lets even less blood flow.
-Unstable angina is described as chest pain that occurs even at rest.
-You may also be diagnosed with unstable angina if you have stable angina that becomes more severe, lasts longer, or is not relieved by rest or medicine.
+This type of angina is caused when a piece of plaque breaks off (ruptures).
+A blood clot can form at the site of the rupture.
+The clot reduces blood flow even more.
+It can also occur if the artery gets more narrow over time.
+Unstable angina is described as chest pain that occurs unpredictably even at rest.
+You may also be diagnosed with unstable angina if you have stable angina that becomes more severe, lasts longer, or that is not relieved by rest or medicine.

 Unstable and stable angina have the same symptoms.
 With unstable angina, the symptoms are more severe and last longer.
 Symptoms include: